Care Home Resource Hub

 Ordering and receiving medicines

-- Monthly ordering process - review April 2021
+- Monthly ordering process - review date June 2027

-- Guide to Eye Drop Quantities – review September 2020
+- Guide to Eye Drop Quantities – review extended to September 2023

 End of Life (EOL) / Palliative care medication